thyarles/pdf-outliner/README.md

 # PDF Outliner

-This microservice is aimed to convert any PDF that have text to the outline form.
+This microservice is aimed to convert any PDF that have text to the outline form or convert all page to JPG inside the PDF using the desired quality and density.

 ## Table of contents
 1. [Architecture](#architecture)